 Forbes resigned from Māori Television in 2015 after network executives canned a follow-up story to her kõhanga reo investigation.
 She was unhappy with "losing control" of her stories.

-A return to Radio New Zealand saw Forbes become a Māori correspondent in 2015.
+Back at Radio New Zealand, became a Māori correspondent in 2015.
 She worked with staff and management to increase use of te reo, and ensure its correct pronunciation.
 She left the station in March 2018.

 After 20+ years as a high-profile Māori journalist, Forbes says there aren't many like her around.
 "Māori are still sidelined from mainstream opportunities."
 As for women in top roles, "the women I know who are in key broadcasting positions are the hardest workers I know.
 This idea that the ledger is balancing up is in my experience not true, yet."